How to Prioritize when Everything is High Priority: the Data-Driven Approach

 Effort: Timeline to deliverable

-Step 3: Sort according to those that score high on business impact.
+Step 3: Sort according to those that score high on business impact, breaking ties with those products that are more interconnected.

 Step 4: Discuss results of Step 3 based on the other attributes to determine the next initiative.